johschmitz/gr-zmqblocks/README.md

 in doing so it is not important if server or client script has been started first.

+You can also start a remote GUI on anther machine just for monitoring.

+    remote_gui.py -s hostname

 Copyright information
 ------------------
 Copyright © 2013 Institute for Theoretical Information Technology,